simplymahmoud/Gurukula-Java-Selenium/README.md

 2- Edit logged user settings and password.

-3- Save new (staff) without selecting (branch) needs proper error message.
+3- Delete (branch) assigned with existing (staff) needs proper error message.

-4- Delete (branch) assigned with existing (staff) needs proper error message.
+4- No Paging in search.